BrainJS/brain.js/README.md

 ```

 #### For training with `RNNTimeStep`, `LSTMTimeStep` and `GRUTimeStep`
-Eeach training pattern can either:
+Each training pattern can either:
 * Be an array of numbers
 * Be an array of arrays of numbers